Dying and death pathways

 We live in an era that operates under the illusion that when a person moves into the active dying phase, they, in all their dimensions, die too.

-Under that illusion it appears appropriate for a person to advance from being sick, to being dead, to being in the morgue, and to being cremated without an interruption or an acknowledgement of their Beingness.
+Under that illusion, it appears appropriate for a person to advance from being sick, to being dead, to being in the morgue, and to being cremated without an interruption or an acknowledgement of their transition into their spiritual life.

-Unless a person’s family interjects into that timeline their personal, traditional, and/or faith-based consciousness, there will be a great poverty of meaning as to the passing of that person’s life into death, and into the afterlife.
+Unless a person’s family interjects into that timeline their own personal or traditional spiritual consciousness, there will be a great poverty of meaning as to the passing of that person’s life into death and the afterlife.

 A Home Funeral

 is family-led deathcare.
 This practical and reverential process of applying love and grief into the gaps between the living and the dead restores the continuum of Life.
-The time taken in those spaces is tended with physical, spoken, and felt messages into the forms of Life/Death/Life.
+The tending applied in those spaces is physical, psychic, spoken, and felt messages into the multiple forms of Life/Death/Life.